lukejharmon/lanyon/chapters_preref/chapter2_stats_pre.md

 $$
 </div>

 If we compare this to a $\chi^2$ distribution with one d.f., we find that $P = 0.009$.
 Because this P-value is less than the threshold of 0.05, we reject the null hypothesis, and support the alternative.
 We conclude that this is not a fair lizard.
+As you might expect, this result is consistent with our answer from the binomial test in the previous section.
+However, the approaches are mathematically different, so the two P-values are not identical.

 Although described above in terms of two competing hypotheses, likelihood ratio tests can be applied to more complex situations with more than two competing models.
 For example, if all of the models form a sequence of increasing complexity, with each model a special case of the next more complex model, one can compare each pair of hypotheses in sequence, stopping the first time the test statistic is non-significant.
 Alternatively, in some cases, hypotheses can be placed in a bifurcating choice tree, and one can proceed from simple to complex models down a particular path of paired comparisons of nested models.
-This approach is commonly used to select models of DNA sequence evolution.
+This approach is commonly used to select models of DNA sequence evolution [@Posada1998-pj].

 ### Section 2.3c: The Akaike information criterion (AIC)